The 5 Lightest Web Browsers in 2022

 What is the Most Lightweight Web Browser?

 Firefox.
-Although Firefox is considered a bigger RAM sink than the other, more lightweight browsers, it’s still the best overall in almost every category.
-It’s one of the fastest internet browsers, comes with private windows, and reliably blocks malware.
+Although Firefox is considered a bigger RAM hog than a lot of other, more lightweight browsers; however, it’s still the best overall in almost every category.
+It’s one of the fastest internet browsers, has private windows, and reliably blocks malware.

 Which is the Safest Browser?

 Firefox, IceDragon.
 Yep, Firefox again.
 Out of the popular web browsers, Firefox is the safest and constantly rates low in malware.
-IceDragon is the safest for the lighter browsers, as this browser has the most support, and has a virtual container.
+IceDragon is the safest for the lighter browsers, as this browser has the most support and a virtual container.
 This means IceDragon doesn’t directly interact with your system.